realworldocaml/book/book/gadts/README.md

 val print_result : (int, Nothing.t) result -> unit = <fun>
 ```

-One real-world case where this becomes useful is when you're using a
+Narrowing with uninhabitable types can be useful when using a highly
-highly configurable library that supports multiple different modes of
+configurable library that supports multiple different modes of use,
-use, not all of which are necessarily needed for any given
+not all of which are necessarily needed for a given application.
+One
-application.
-One example of this comes from `Async`'s RPC (remote
+example of this comes from `Async`'s RPC (remote procedure-call)
-procedure-call) library.
-Async RPCs support a particular flavor of
+library.
+Async RPCs support a particular flavor of interaction called
-interaction called a `State_rpc`.
-Such an RPC is parameterized by four
+a `State_rpc`.
+Such an RPC is parameterized by four types, for four
-types, for four different kinds of data:
+different kinds of data: [Async_rpc]{.idx} [State_rpc]{.idx}

-- The initial client request
+- `query`, for the initial client request,
-- The initial snapshot returned by the server
+- `state`, for the initial snapshot returned by the server,
-- The sequence of updates to that snapshot
+- `update`, for the sequence of updates to that snapshot, and
-- An error to terminate the stream.
+- `error`, for an error to terminate the stream.

-Now, imagine you want to use a `State_rpc`, but there's no need for
+Now, imagine you want to use a `State_rpc` in a context where you
-the final error type.
-We could just instantiate the `State_rpc` using
+don't need to terminate the stream with a custom error.
+We could just
-the type `unit` for the error type.
+instantiate the `State_rpc` using the type `unit` for the error type.

 ```ocaml env=async
 open Core